PDF417/pdf417-ios/pdf417-interop-sample/README.md

 The wrapper also parses the result data passed back to your application so you get the final barcode bytes without having to decode the hex encoded bytes.

-Barcode datastructure is contained in the class defined in `PPScanningResult.h`.
+The barcode datastructure is contained in the class defined in `PPScanningResult.h`.
 Wrapper functions are defined in `PPScanningUtil.h`.

 ### Initiate scanning